Vernon Rice Memorial Holiday Turkey Program

 About Vernon Rice

-Mr. Rice worked for Hopkins for eighteen years and received the 1995 Martin Luther King Jr. Award for Community Service.
-A record 85 certificates were delivered the year Mr. Rice died.
+Mr. Rice worked for Hopkins for eighteen years and in 1995 received the Martin Luther King Jr. Award for Community Service.
+A record 85 gift certificates were delivered the year Mr. Rice died.

 Thanks to your generosity, more than 6,000 pounds of food was provided to 275 families who received a food basket containing a fresh turkey and vegetables from local and free range farms for the 2012 holidays.